MLOps-essi-upc/taed2-ML-Alphas/README.md

 Dataset was obtained from [Hugging Face](https://huggingface.co/datasets/Falah/Alzheimer_MRI).

 ## Model Card
 The model consists of a ResNet architecture, a deep neural network architecture designed to overcome the vanishing gradient problem and improve the training of  deep neural networks by using residual blocks.
+It is a modified and fined-tunned version of the ResNet-34 from https://blog.paperspace.com/writing-resnet-from-scratch-in-pytorch/.

 ### Model Details
 #### Model Description